jiashenyue/salary-insights/README.md

 **4. So, which variables are good candidates to predict the item sales in our dataset?**

-*Calculate correlation betwen 'item sales and all numeric variables*
+*Calculate correlation betwen item sales and all numeric variables*

 ![plot](https://github.com/jiashenyue/salary-insights/blob/main/corr.png)

 - The heatmap showed that **item MSRP** has the best correlation with item sales, indicating that the **item price for sale** is a more important factor to determine the **item sales** at outlets included in our dataset.

+## Modeling Results

-**5. Predicting item sales with a regression tree model**
+### 1. Predicting item sales with a regression tree model

-- Based on our Explanatory Data Analysis, we can build a regression tree model with all numeric variables in our dataset to estimate the Item_Outlet_Sales
+- Based on our Exploratory Data Analysis, we can build a regression tree model with all numeric variables in our dataset to estimate the Item_Outlet_Sales
 - After fine-tuning our regression tree model, we find that using the **model_depth = 5** will yield a good prediction of item sales

 ![plot](https://github.com/jiashenyue/salary-insights/blob/main/regression_tree.png)